First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Conclusions

 \section{Conclusions}

-Using a LArTPC detector in a test beam, LArIAT has observed the first antiproton annihilation at rest interactions on argon .
-Using LArIAT's Run~II negative polarity data, a total of 11 candidates of antiproton annihilation at rest are identified using various beamline and LArTPC selections.
-Within our statistics, data and simulation distribution of the final-state multiplicities and particle type for surface antiproton annihilation at rest using the FTF model as implemented in Geant4 agree well.
-For data, a mean of $3.2\pm0.4$ tracks per annihilation is measured with RMS of 1.3.
-Similarly, measurements of shower multiplicity also agree between data and MC, with data showing a mean of $2.2\pm0.5$ showers within LArIAT’s active volume with RMS of 1.8.
-These results strengthen the confidence in the robustness and reliability of current model-building efforts for \nnbar annihilation inside the nucleus by adding a new nucleus to the list of observed and measured antiproton annihilation at rest events.
+LArIAT has observed the first antiproton annihilation at rest interactions on argon using a LArTPC detector in a test beam.
+A total of 11 candidates of antiproton annihilation at rest are identified in LArIAT's Run~II negative polarity data using various beamline and LArTPC selections.
+Distributions of final state particle multiplicity and type were compared to MC simulations using Geant4’s FTF model for surface nucleon annihilation.
+For data, a mean of $3.2\pm0.4$ tracks per annihilation is measured with a RMS of 1.3 for the hand-scanned method and $3.2\pm0.4$ tracks with a RMS of 1.2 for the semi-automated method.
+Measurements of shower multiplicity are also consistent between data and simulation, with data showing a mean of $2.2\pm0.5$ showers within LArIAT’s active volume with RMS of 1.8.
+The predictions from the models used in Geant4 demonstrate consistency with the data, as they fall within the statistical uncertainty for the low-statistics sample used in this paper.
+The methods outlined in this paper offer a foundation for higher-statistics measurements in larger LArTPCs, which could further assess the models' agreement and potentially inform improvements in modeling approaches by adding a new nucleus to the list of observed antiproton annihilation at rest events.